 Florida Boating Course Details

-• The Florida boating course is 100% online
+- The Florida boating course is 100% online

-• No classroom attendance is required
+- No classroom attendance is required

-• No materials to purchase
+- No materials to purchase

-• Start boating immediately after course completion!
+- Start boating immediately after receiving your course certificate!

 How to get a Boater Education Identification Card

-• Complete our course, which is approved by the Florida Fish and Wildlife Conservation Commission (FWC) and the National Association of State Boating Law Administrators (NASBLA).
+- Complete our course, which is approved by the Florida Fish and Wildlife Conservation Commission (FWC) and the National Association of State Boating Law Administrators (NASBLA).
 This course includes at least five hours of education on boater safety, end-of-module quizzes, and a final exam.

-• Score 80% or better to pass the course exam.
+- Score 80% or better to pass the course exam.

-• After you complete this course and pass the final exam, we will report your course completion to the FWC, who will issue you a permanent education identification card.
+- We will report your course completion to the FWC, who will issue you a permanent education identification card.

-• Wait for the Florida Fish and Wildlife Commission to issue your permanent education identification card.
+- Wait for the Florida Fish and Wildlife Commission to issue your permanent education identification card.
 You can receive a physical card in the mail or an electronic one sent through email.

-• You should receive your official digital card from the Commission within 2 weeks of completing the course or the physical card within 3 to 4 weeks.
+- You should receive your official digital card from the Commission within 2 weeks of completing the course or the physical card within 3 to 4 weeks.

 How to Replace a Lost Boater Education ID Card